Evolution Explained: From Bacteria to Humans

 If we took a spider embryo when it's just eight-cells small, we'd see the cells arranging themselves in a spiral shape.
 These cells multiply many times to form a hollow sphere, and then fold inwards to create the beginning of the animal's mouth.

 Why does this matter?
 Because it changes the way our internal layers form.
 Deuterostome development affords us more a complex nervous system and, ultimately, a backbone.
-This is what separates vertebrates from invertebrates.
-And it's all thanks to mutations in homeobox genes.
+This is what separates most vertebrates from invertebrates.
+And it's all thanks to mutations in the homeobox genes.

 You read that right.
 Sea stars are pretty advanced animals in the grand scheme of things.
-They're not vertebrates, but they do mark the evolution of key transitional states on the way to it.
+They're not vertebrates, but they do mark the evolution of key transitional states on the way towards it.

-Besides their breakthrough evolution as deuterostomes, Echinoderms boast an internal water canal system and tube feet which together enable movement and feeding.
+Besides their evolution as deuterostomes, Echinoderms boast an internal water canal system and tube feet which together enable movement and feeding.
 They also reproduce sexually by releasing sperm into the ocean, as well as asexually by breaking off limbs and regenerating.
 Amazing.